-There are high chances that your perfect job candidates are most often already hired somewhere else.
-Mostly, these candidates are known as passive candidates, having a unique set of challenges for the advanced recruiter – nevertheless, somebody who is content with their existing job position doesn’t usually apply for the open positions or respond upon recruiters’ contacting them.
+There are high chances that your perfect job candidates are most often already working somewhere else.
+Mostly, these candidates are known as passive candidates, having a unique set of challenges for the advanced recruiter.
+Nevertheless, somebody who is content with their existing job position doesn’t usually apply for the open positions or respond to recruiters.

-If you are in search of a more efficient candidate sourcing strategy, we have listed for you four effective techniques for sourcing passive candidates!
+Looking for a more efficient candidate sourcing strategy?
+Look no further, we have listed for you four effective techniques for sourcing passive candidates!

-A majority of the recruiters use LinkedIn as a recruiting tool, yet with the passage of time, it has become overcrowded with recruiters and turned to be more difficult to source passive candidates.
-To tell the truth, being overcrowded on LinkedIn in the key reason that 52% of hiring managers affirm that passive candidate recruiting turned out to be less effective – therefore, it’s time to broaden your social recruiting strategy.
-Here are some examples:
+A majority of the recruiters use LinkedIn as a recruiting tool.
+Yet with the passage of time, it has become overcrowded with recruiters and turned to be more difficult to source passive candidates.
+To tell the truth, being overcrowded on LinkedIn is the key reason that 52% of hiring managers affirm that passive candidate recruiting turned out to be less effective.
+Therefore, it’s time to broaden your social recruiting strategy.

 - Twitter: Make most of Twitter’s advanced search functionality to search for profiles that utilize keywords and hashtags relevant to the industry.
 After that, filter your search based on area and other critical factors.
 Such as you are hiring for a healthcare position, so you go through Twitter for particular healthcare-related keywords within your organization’s location.
-This search will take you a healthcare representative who regularly shares branded content from their existing employer on Twitter – this shows they are an active employee and can be a potential candidate.
+This search will take you to a healthcare representative who regularly shares branded content from their existing employer on Twitter.
+This shows they are an active employee and can be a potential candidate.

-- Facebook: It can be a good start for recruiters to make most of Facebook’s targeted search functionalities as well in order to look for high-quality passive candidates.
-Think of it as sending an interactive message through Facebook instead of LinkedIn – candidates don’t usually get Facebook messages from the recruiters, so it is more likely that they will respond to it.
+- Facebook: It can be a good start to make most of Facebook’s targeted search functionalities look for quality passive candidates.
+Think of it as sending an interactive message through Facebook instead of LinkedIn.
+Candidates don’t usually get Facebook messages from the recruiters, so it is more likely that they will respond to it.

-- Newer Platforms: You must have been familiar with social platforms like Instagram and Snapchat, yet you may not have taken into consideration including them into your recruiting strategy.
+- Newer Platforms: You must have been familiar with social platforms like Instagram and Snapchat.
+Still, you may not have taken into consideration including them in your recruiting strategy.
 But recruiters can take advantage of these platforms in specific ways to attract passive candidates.
-For instance, you can develop a paid Snapchat or Instagram story that advertises your company culture and gets the attention of a passive candidate.
+For instance, you can develop a paid Snapchat or Instagram story that advertises your company culture.
+This gets the attention of a passive candidate.

 Don’t forget, if you are doing something for the first time it doesn’t mean that it won’t pay off.
 Therefore, if you are experiencing less success with your LinkedIn interaction, broaden your social strategy by including new platforms.

-Just like every aspect of advanced recruiting, innovative technology has modified the candidate sourcing as well.
-Nowadays, recruiters can utilize AI (artificial intelligence) integrated applicant tracking system to discover passive candidates much faster and more effectively than they are able to do manually.
-Actually, recent researches reveal that algorithms are able to foretell the success of hires better than the decision of hiring managers.
+Just like every aspect of advanced recruiting, innovative technology has modified candidate sourcing as well.
+Nowadays, recruiters can utilize AI (artificial intelligence) integrated applicant tracking systems to discover passive candidates much faster and more effectively than they are able to do manually.
+Recent researches reveal that algorithms are able to foretell the success of hires better than the decision of hiring managers.

-AI technology moves through the webpages to gather and evaluate a vast range of candidate database, from resume details to social network activities.
+AI technology moves through the web pages to gather and evaluate a vast range of candidate databases.
+It evaluates from resume details to social network activities.
 Depending on this data, the tools with AI technology are able to predict which passive candidates will be willing to switch jobs, thus it gets easier for the recruiters to rank those candidates.

 On the other hand, manual candidate sourcing is not outdated at all, since effective recruiting needs a human element that no technology can replace.
 Yet, utilizing AI together with your manual sourcing strategies takes minimum effort and most of the time offers huge rewards.

 Most of the time the best source of new talent for a recruiter are the current employees.
-It has been quite long since referrals have been playing a major part in recruiting strategies, and for good reason – 78% of recruiters revealed that they come across their best candidates via referrals.
+It has been quite a long since referrals have been playing a major part in recruiting strategies, and for good reason.
+As 78% of recruiters say that they come across their best candidates via referrals.

-Referral programs are not only useful in finding more passive candidates but they have been proven to bring higher-quality candidates as compared to other sourcing techniques.
+Referral programs are not only useful in finding more passive candidates.
+But they bring higher-quality candidates as compared to other sourcing techniques.
 Some recent studies have disclosed that referred employees tend to perform up to 15% better than non-referred ones.

 For the purpose of finding and applying to open positions, active candidates utilize online job boards.
-Yet, did you have any idea that these job boards can also be an outstanding tool for recruiters to source passive candidates?
+Did you have any idea that these job boards can also be an outstanding tool for recruiters to source passive candidates?

 During their search, candidates mostly upload their resumes to the job boards, and those resumes stay in the job boards’ database even after the candidates have accepted a job.
 Recruiters can look into recruiting databases for many criteria such as industry, experience, qualifications, skills, and education level.

 It is good to know that passive candidate sourcing isn’t as difficult as it appears to be.
-To tell the truth, 85% of employed individuals are ready to switch their jobs!
-Implement the techniques highlighted above, and you will be able quickly to find and interact with a great number of passive candidates – some of whom might make a huge impact at your organization for the years to come.
+To tell the truth, 85% of employed individuals are ready to switch jobs!
+Implement the techniques highlighted above, and you will quickly interact with a great number of passive candidates.
+Some might make a huge impact on your organization for the years to come.